 The Council encourages all members of the local communities to contribute to, and participate in, the work of the Council.
-The Council achieves this through Residents' Surveys and follow-up focus groupsbudget consultation exercises, to ensure that what it is doing meets the needs of its residents.
-In 2012/ 2013 informal budget consultation took place with businesses.
+The Council achieves this through Residents' Surveys and follow-up focus groups.
 Engagement events around specific issues will be considered where they provide a proportionate and cost effective model for engagement.